azarboon/ai-powered-cdk-best-practices/README.md

 As of Amazon Q CLI version 1.13.2, running `q` in the project directory automatically starts and connects to MCP servers—no separate local server processes are required.
 However, the integration between Amazon Q CLI and MCP servers can be fragile and version-dependent.
 It is recommended to use the latest versions of both Amazon Q CLI and MCP servers.
 To verify proper integration, explicitly instruct Amazon Q CLI to test its connectivity with the MCP servers.
 For example, you can use the following prompt:

 `q chat > "test integration with all configured mcp servers"`

-## Testing

-### Integration Test

-A sample payload has been provided in `test\sample-webhook-payload.json` for integration testing.
-Ensure that the header `X-GitHub-Event=push` is set.
-Since a secret is involved, ensure that the X-Hub-Signature-256 header is set correctly.
-I recommend creating a sample webhook from GitHub to validate the configuration before proceeding.

-Additionally, there may be checks such as matching `owner/repo` with the environment variables in `.env`.
-Refer to the schema used by API Gateway for request validation (i.e., `requestModels` in `lib\github-monitor-stack.ts`), as well as any further validations implemented in `lambda\processor.ts`.